Definition of Total Quality Management

 The following are the basic tools for achieving TQM:

 Cause-and-effect diagram assists in identifying the possible causes for an effect and sorts ideas into suitable categories.

 A check sheet is an organized and arranged form for accumulating data.
 This tool can be utilized for a number of purposes.

 The changes in the process over time are portrayed in control charts.

-Scatter diagram shows pairs of numerical data with variable on a different axis to determine relationships.
+A Scatter diagram shows pairs of numerical data with variables on a different axis to determine relationships.

-The technique of bifurcating data accumulated from a variety of sources so that patterns can be spotted by Stratification.
+The technique of bifurcating data accumulated from various sources so that Stratification can spot patterns.

 Total Quality Management Examples

 TQM at Ford Motor Company:

 Ford Motor Company implemented TQM practices in the 1980s.
 They adopted the slogan “Quality is Job 1”.
 Ford later entered into a partnership with paint supplier ChemFil.
 The companies then worked towards producing a stable work environment, profitability, effective management, and better quality products.
 They later changed the slogan to “Quality People, Quality Products.”
 The organizations believed that a quality product that meets customer needs translates into financial success.
 This, in turn, helps in profit maximization.